 Apportionment bases

 Settlement points are associated with two types of demographic counts: population data and households data.
 Population data reflects the number of individuals, while households data reflects the number of households people have residentially grouped themselves into.
-Because settlement points provide data at both the population and household level, other demographic variables can be apportioned using these bases.
+Because settlement points provide data at both the population and households levels, other demographic variables can be apportioned using these bases.
 For example, education variables are based on the population, while household income variables are based on households.

 Limitations